staniska/sinumerik-highlight/README.md

 Siemens Sinumerik highlight.

+**Be sure to check the toolpath in a normal debugger, for example in the Sinutrain Package contain many errors.
+Infinite loop possible.
+Please write issues as accurately as possible, with a minimum G-code for clarification.**

 Press Ctrl + Alt + o to activate higlight and show right panel.
 Backlight colors are set tightly and were not checked in a dark theme.